worldline/learning-kotlin/docs/src/en/front-development/README.md

 ![](../../assets/wasm-build-conf-edit.png)
 ![](../../assets/wasm-run-configuration.png)

-- The development server should start and you can open your wasm powered webapp on [http://localhost:8080/](http://localhost:8080/)
+- The development server should start and you can open your WASM powered webapp on [http://localhost:8080/](http://localhost:8080/)

 ![](../../assets/kotlin-wasm-webapp.png)